-- a brief description of the student's current context for the practice of ministry including her/his particular ministerial responsibilities - a brief description of the nature and purpose of ministry as applicable to the student's particular field of ministry (e.g., ordained, lay, education, chaplaincy, social work, etc.) - an image or concept that expresses the student's pastoral identity in his/her current context of ministry a critical analysis of the student's current context of and practical approach to ministry.
-This would include a reflective presentation of the resources of the DMin program (e.g., theological, biblical, historical, and pastoral resources) engaged in a meaningful dialogue with extra theological resources (e.g. psychology, sociology, art, science, etc.) so that the critical analysis demonstrates that the student has an enriched capacity to probe and understand his/her practice of ministry more deeply.
+- A brief description of the student's current context for the practice of ministry including her/his particular ministerial responsibilities. - A brief description of the nature and purpose of ministry as applicable to the student's particular field of ministry (e.g., ordained, lay, education, chaplaincy, social work, etc.). - An image or concept that expresses the student's pastoral identity in his/her current context of ministry.